ocrmypdf/OCRmyPDF/docs/installation.rst

 Requirements for pip and HEAD install
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-OCRmyPDF currently requires these external programs and libraries to be installed:
+OCRmyPDF currently requires these external programs and libraries to be installed, and must be satisfied using the operating system package manager. ``pip`` cannot provide them.

 - Python 3.5 or newer
 - Ghostscript 9.15 or newer
 - libexempi3 2.2.0 or newer
-- qpdf 7.0.0 or newer
+- qpdf 8.1.0 or newer
 - Tesseract 3.04 or newer

 As of ocrmypdf 7.0.0, the following versions are recommended: